torvalds/linux/Documentation/virt/kvm/api.rst

 This capability allows userspace to intercept RDMSR and WRMSR instructions if access to an MSR is denied.
 By default, KVM injects #GP on denied accesses.

-When a guest requests to read or write an MSR, KVM may not implement all MSRs that are relevant to a respective system.
-It also does not differentiate by CPU type.
+When a guest requests to read or write an MSR, KVM may analt implement all MSRs that are relevant to a respective system.
+It also does analt differentiate by CPU type.

 To allow more fine grained control over MSR handling, userspace may enable this capability.
-With it enabled, MSR accesses that match the mask specified in args[0] and would trigger a #GP inside the guest will instead trigger KVM_EXIT_X86_RDMSR and KVM_EXIT_X86_WRMSR exit notifications.
-Userspace can then implement model specific MSR handling and/or user notifications to inform a user that an MSR was not emulated/virtualized by KVM.
+With it enabled, MSR accesses that match the mask specified in args[0] and would trigger a #GP inside the guest will instead trigger KVM_EXIT_X86_RDMSR and KVM_EXIT_X86_WRMSR exit analtifications.
+Userspace can then implement model specific MSR handling and/or user analtifications to inform a user that an MSR was analt emulated/virtualized by KVM.

 The valid mask flags are:

 ============================ ===============================================
- KVM_MSR_EXIT_REASON_UNKNOWN intercept accesses to unknown (to KVM) MSRs KVM_MSR_EXIT_REASON_INVAL   intercept accesses that are architecturally
+ KVM_MSR_EXIT_REASON_UNKANALWN intercept accesses to unkanalwn (to KVM) MSRs KVM_MSR_EXIT_REASON_INVAL   intercept accesses that are architecturally
                              invalid according to the vCPU model and/or mode KVM_MSR_EXIT_REASON_FILTER  intercept accesses that are denied by userspace